ReleaseNotesHub/Azure-Devops-Extension/README.md

 ## Welcome to ReleaseNotesHub
 ### Release Your Potential
 ReleaseNotesHub is a SaaS solution that automates the generation and publication of release notes.
-RnHub has reinvented the way in which release notes are captured, stored and made available to the customer.
+ReleaseNotesHub has reinvented the way in which release notes are captured, stored and made available to the customer.
 It does'nt produce a static document or wiki article for a release.
-Instead, RnHub is a search engine for release notes.
+Instead, ReleaseNotesHub is a search engine for release notes.
 The platform allows the consumer to search, discover and explore changes made to an app, service or software solution.

 <a href="https://imgur.com/osp2Dhl"><img src="https://i.imgur.com/osp2Dhl.png" title="source: imgur.com" width="30%"/></a>

-With RnHub the creation of Release Notes becomes another step within your CI/CD pipeline.
-With the appropriate permission, RnHub can pull or receive content from any ticket or task management system which can then be aggregated, sanitised and published via the RnHub platform.
-RnHub can pull content from many systems including TFS, Azure Devops, GitHub, Jira and Asana.
+With ReleaseNotesHub the creation of Release Notes becomes another step within your CI/CD pipeline.
+With the appropriate permission, ReleaseNotesHub can pull or receive content from any ticket or task management system which can then be aggregated, sanitised and published via the ReleaseNotesHub platform.
+ReleaseNotesHub can pull content from many systems including TFS, Azure Devops, GitHub, Jira and Asana.

 <a href="https://imgur.com/6PStpRa"><img src="https://i.imgur.com/6PStpRa.png" title="source: imgur.com" width="30%"/></a>